The Shimura curve of discriminant 15 and topological automorphic forms: Double covers

-\begin{rmk} The Eichler-Selberg trace formula shows that the ring endomorphism associated to the Atkin-Lehner involution $w_5$ has trace $5$ on the collection of forms of weight $2$, which is one-dimensional and generated by $a_2(z)$.
+The Eichler-Selberg trace formula \cite{miyake} shows that the ring endomorphism associated to the Atkin-Lehner involution $w_5$ has trace $5$ on the collection of forms of weight $2$, which is one-dimensional and generated by $a_2(z)$.
 Therefore, $w_5$ must act on $a_1(z)$ by sending it to $\pm \sqrt{5} a_1(z)$.
-However, we have the identity $\gamma = 5 \tilde w_5^2$ in $\Lambda$, and this shows that $\gamma$ acts on $a_1(z)$ trivially, fixing the character as $\sigma_3 \sigma_5$. \end{rmk}
+However, we have the identity $5 \gamma = \tilde w_5^2$ in $\Lambda$.
+This shows that $\gamma$ acts on $a_1(z)$ trivially, fixing the character as $\sigma_3 \sigma_5$.
+This character can thus be obtained by imposing level structure away from the prime $2$. \end{proof}